 A funny thing happened when I looked at those pictures.
 My pants kind of itched and I felt that same feeling deep inside behind my stomach, just like when Carol Simpson wanted me to take my underpants off.
 But I didn't cry this time.

-That night in bed I thought about the girls in the magazine and about their big titties and about the way they were looking at me.
-Then I thought about Carol and wondered if I'd ever see her with no clothes on again.
+and about the way they were looking at me.
+Then I thought about Carol and wondered if I'd

 "Wake up!
 It's snowing!"
 Ray shook me and pointed to the window.